graphiti-api/graphiti/docs/concepts/relationships.md

 A relationship with neither is left out of the payload.
 Relationships are linked by default, so the link shape is the one you normally see.

-`self.relationship_placeholders = true` brings back the 1.x shape, `{"meta": {"included": false}}`.
+`relationship_placeholders true` brings back the 1.x shape, `{"meta": {"included": false}}`.
 It is not part of JSON:API and carries nothing a client can act on.

 The setting covers `belongs_to` and `polymorphic_belongs_to`, and no collection, deliberately.
 An API-wide `:always` on collections would be the N+1 from [#167](https://github.com/graphiti-api/graphiti/issues/167#issuecomment-686866646) applied everywhere at once.